Monotone Lagrangian Floer theory in smooth divisor complements: I: Introduction

-Similar to other versions of Lagrangian Floer homology, the main geometrical input in the definition of the Floer homology of Theorem \ref{mainthm} is the moduli space of holomorphic maps from the standard disc to $X$ (equipped with appropriate almost complex structures), which satisfy Lagrangian boundary conditions and intersect $\mathcal D$ in a prescribed way.
-In Section \ref{Sec:moduli-space}, we review the definition of such moduli spaces of holomorphic discs.
-These moduli spaces admit a compactification, called the {\it stable map compactifiaction}, which plays an essential role in the definition of previous versions of Floer homology.
-This topology, however, is not suitable to prove Theorem \ref{mainthm} as it is explained in Section \ref{Sec:moduli-space}.
-To resolve this issue we introduce a stronger compactification which depends on the divisor $\mathcal D$ and is called the {\it RGW compactification}\footnote{RGW stands for Relative Gromov Witten theory.}.
-The definition of the RGW compactification has formal similarities with the compactification of the moduli spaces used in symplectic field theory.
-Perhaps a more related context to the RGW compactification is the theory of {\it relative Gromov-Witten} invariants, which have been treated in various places in the literature \cite{JLi,groSie,IP,LR,pa,T}.
-In relative Gromov-Witten theory one uses the moduli spaces of holomorphic maps from a closed surface to $X$, which intersect a divisor $\mathcal D$ in a prescribed way, to construct numerical invariants of $(X,\mathcal D)$.
-In particular, one should be able to use the analytical methods of this paper and \cite{part2:kura} in the context of relative Gromov-Witten invariants for a pair of a symplectic manifold and a smooth divisor.
+As in any other versions of Lagrangian Floer homology, the main geometrical input in the definition of the Floer homology of Theorem \ref{mainthm} is the moduli space of holomorphic maps from the standard disc to $X$ (equipped with appropriate almost complex structures), which satisfy Lagrangian boundary conditions.
+There is a standard compactification of this moduli space called the {\it stable map compactifiaction}, which plays an essential role in the definition of previous versions of Lagrangian Floer homology.
+This compactification, however, is not suitable for our purposes.